Introduction to PayPal Fees

 How Much Does PayPal Charge?

-For companies in the USA, PayPal's standard fee is 2.9% + $0.30 per transaction.
-This fee combines different charges and adds PayPal's own fee on top.
+It is free to open a PayPal account or PayPal business account.
+It is also free to send transactions to friends and family.
+However, businesses have PayPal transaction fees.
+As a business, you can't avoid paying PayPal fees.
+For companies in the USA, PayPal's standard fixed fee is 2.9% + $0.30 per transaction.
+This fee combines different charges and adds PayPal's fee.
 The parties involved in the transaction (issuing bank, credit card association, merchant bank, and payment processor) each receive a percentage of the sale, known as the "interchange".

 Breakdown of PayPal Fees

-When a transaction processes through PayPal, the following fees occur:
+When a transaction is processed through PayPal, the following fees occur:

 Interchange Fee: A percentage of the sale amount determined by the issuing bank, plus a fixed transaction fee.